rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/CSC111/Course Notes/Recursive Lists.md

 - `RecursiveList`
 	- Representing an *entire* sequence of elements
 		- NOT just one element
-	- Recursive attribute `_rest` is NOT a list; is the rest of the list itself
+	- Recursive attribute `_rest` is NOT a link; it is the rest of the list itself
 	- We do not try to access each item individually
 	- We make a recursive function call on the `_rest` attribute